 - Individuals who can’t hear properly: Wired headphones have a rich sound quality; this makes these kinds of headsets naturally more of an option for people with a lesser sense of hearing.

 The lifestyles suitable for wireless headphones include:

-- Athletes: Athletes need to work out in the gym and/or other places and they can’t have any external wires interfere with their training so in this case, wireless headsets are the way to go.
-Wireless headsets are also very fashionable to wear and Celebrity Athletes don’t have to worry about their style statement.
+- Athletes: Athletes need to work out in the gym and other places, and they can’t have any external wires interfere with their training, so in this case, wireless headsets are the way to go.
+Wireless headsets are also very fashionable to wear, and Celebrity Athletes don’t have to worry about their style statement.

-- Travelers: Though both kinds of headsets are equally preferable for travelers, the wireless headset is much easier and reliable when you’re on the go.
+- Travelers: Though both kinds of headsets are equally preferable for travelers, the wireless headset is much more comfortable and reliable when you’re on the go.

 Stereo headphones have always been the top standard for most listeners.
 Most of the headphones on the market consist of the stereo sound.
 Stereo implies a two-channel format.

 That is one in each ear.
 In stereo systems, there are two drivers; the sound is played back with a driver in each ear with each driver playing one sound channel each.
 These headphones only support the 2-channel stereo content.
 It means that a game consisting of multi-channel audio needs to get downmixed to a stereo format for the headset to play it.

 The inclusion of the left and right channel offers a sound that is panned from one ear to the other flawlessly.
 In reality, only a general resemblance of spatial audio can be remade.
 Stereo headsets are perfect for any headsets for content consumption.
 Most of the headsets in our best gaming headset list do use stereo systems.

 Surround Sound Headsets